Nathon Brooks: Teen Shoots Sleeping Parents Because They Took His Video Games Away And Grounded Him

 Jon Brooks woke up during the shooting and managed to dial 911 even though he was in intense pain and worried about his equally injured wife who was still next to him in bed.
 When speaking to the emergency dispatcher, the elder Brooks did not realize the identity of the shooter, noting he had only seen a shadowy figure with a gun.

 Nathon Brooks’ sister who was also inside the home, was left unharmed.
-Later during the 911 call the girl can be heard urgently asking how much longer it would be until help arrived.
+Later, during the 911 call, the girl can be heard urgently asking how much longer it would be until help arrived.

 The pain of the bullets piercing his flesh woke Jon from his sleep as he rapidly discovered he was lying in a pool of blood.
 He immediately feared the family had become the target of a violent home invasion.
 The elder Brooks said blood was running so thick and fast over his eyes he could not see and kept wiping the sticky substance on the side of the bed.